flutter/website/src/release/breaking-changes/flutter-gradle-plugin-apply.md

 ---
-title: Deprecated imperative apply of Flutter Gradle Plugin
+title: Deprecated imperative apply of Flutter's Gradle plugins
 description: >
   How to migrate your Android app's Gradle build files to the new, declarative format.